xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractmemberdeftype/explicit.md

+Indicates whether the member is declared as explicit.

 ## Signature

 ```typescript
 explicit?: boolean | undefined;
 ```

+## Remarks

+Boolean flag indicating that constructors or conversion operators are marked as explicit, preventing implicit conversions.
+This is particularly important for type safety in C++ class design.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>